CoryLR/Exploring-Cancer-and-Nitrate/devNotes.md

 - Just give the user the linear regression summary in full, don't spend too much time on individual diagnostics
 - For programmatic OLS interpolation - use GDAL, debug my pip install; I should be able to `pip install gdal`
 - PATH FORWARD
-  - Debug GDAL
+  - [Done!]
+Debug GDAL
-  - Use GDAL to perform IDW
+  - [Done!]
+Use GDAL to perform IDW
+  - [TODO] Get residuals from regression and apply them back to the GeoJSON which I need to return to the front end
-  - Start building web app backend
+  - [Research...]
+Start building web app backend
-  - Start building web app frontend
+  - [TODO] Start building web app frontend
-  - Smooth it all out...
+  - [TODO] Smooth it all out...